 The New Normal

 It’s notoriously difficult to change consumer behavior.
 The key is breaking habits, which are very difficult to alter.
-While most buying decisions are impulsive – simply ask the toilet paper manufacturers – consumers tend to buy what they’ve always bought.
+While most buying decisions are impulsive – ask the toilet paper manufacturers – consumers tend to buy what they’ve always bought.

 The first is a checklist “When a Food Plant Employees Test COVID-19 Positive” that walks companies through what steps to take should this unfortunate situation occur.
 The second is a data sheet for “Sanitation, Social Distancing, and Other Precautions on the Plant Floor.”